squadrun/api-docs/source/includes/_leads_IN_V4.md

 `403 Forbidden` if the request authentication was not successful.

 `400 Bad Request` if the request payload had some error.
 Specific error is provided in the response.

-`429 Too Many Requests` If number of requests hit is greater than specified limit.
-Specific error is provided in the response.
-Default rate limit is 100/minute.
-NOTE: You can increase your rate limit by contacting voicesales@squadrun.co

 ## Get Leads